pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 whose gross revenues are strictly inferior to €250,000 a year.

-The user may not (a) share (b) distribute any of the content of the product, whether it has been modified or not, to members external to the entity without an explicit agreement from PYCO.
+The user may not (a) share (b) distribute any of the content of the software, whether it has been modified or not, to members external to the entity without an explicit agreement from PYCO.

 ### e.
 Studio